How do I help?

 Adopt a Student

-Potter’s House Students are required to obtain both a Mentor and a Sponsor during Phase One of their program.
+The Potter’s House students are required to obtain a Mentor and a Sponsor during Phase One of their program.
+This is a vital volunteer role.
+If you fit the below descriptions, consider connecting with us to become a Mentor or Sponsor.